massma/ltf-github-website-courses/index.md

 ### Pros

--   Students and contribute to course content, fix errors, and take ownership of the material in a unique way.
+-   Students can contribute to course content, fix errors, and take ownership of the material in a unique way.
 -   "Issues" page acts as a forum like Piazza: students can ask questions and answer each others' questions.